barseghyanartur/django-fobi/docs/index.rst

 - User-friendly GUI to quickly build forms.
 - Large variety of `Bundled form element plugins`_.
 Most of the Django fields are supported. `HTML5 fields`_ are supported as well.
+- `Form wizards`_.
+Combine your forms into wizards.
+Form wizards may contain handlers.
+Handler processes the form wizard data (for example, saves it or mails it).
+Number of the form wizard handlers is not limited.
 - Anti-spam solutions like `CAPTCHA
   <https://github.com/barseghyanartur/django-fobi/tree/stable/src/fobi/contrib/plugins/form_elements/security/captcha>`_,
   `ReCAPTCHA